openqasm/openqasm/README.md

 - Andrew W. Cross, Lev S. Bishop, John A. Smolin, Jay M. Gambetta "Open Quantum Assembly Language" [[arXiv:1707.03429]](https://arxiv.org/abs/1707.03429).

+## Governance

+The OpenQASM project has a process for accepting changes to the language and making decisions codified in its [governance model](governance.md).

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE] file for details.